 Queen Elizabeth II, the monarch who brought stability to a changing nation

+"I declare before you that my whole life, whether it be long or short, shall be devoted to your service, and the service of our great imperial family to which we all belong," the 21-year-old Elizabeth Alexandra Mary then said.

-LONDON — Queen Elizabeth II has died at her Balmoral estate in Scotland, at age 96, Buckingham Palace said Thursday.
-She served as the constitutional monarch of the United Kingdom for 70 years, making her the longest-ruling monarch in British history.
+That decades-long reign of service ended Thursday, when Queen Elizabeth II died at her Balmoral estate in Scotland, at age 96.

+For 70 years, she served as the constitutional monarch of the United Kingdom, the longest rule in British history.

 Her reign spanned a remarkable arc in British history and was defined by duty to country and considerable family pain.
 Her death is a major milestone for the country, triggering an outpouring of national affection and grief.